babyish-retired0m/openssl_cli_api/README.md

 **optional arguments:**

-  - -h, --help            show this help message and exit
+  - -h | --help            show this help message and exit

   - -a | --all [1024,2048,4096,8192,16392,32784,65568]
                         Create all Certificates, bit long modulus - choices=[1024, 2048, 4096, 8192, 16392, 32784, 65568],